Evaan2001/Peer-To-Peer-Chat/README.md

 ##### Things to note:

+1. This chat network only works across a LAN (Local Area Network) system; no internet capabilities yet!
+If you want to test this out and don't have a LAN set up, you can start multiple terminal windows in your device and each of those terminal windows can serve as 1 user (more on this below).
+2. The basic syntax for joining as a client is `./p2pchat <username> [<peer> <port number>]`.
+If your device is a member of a LAN system, the `peer` value would be your device's LAN ID/name.
+If you are starting multiple terminal windows in your non-LAN device, your `peer` will be `localhost`.

 ##### How to run:

-1. First run `./p2pchat start`.
+1. First open a terminal window and run `./p2pchat start`.
 This will initialize the network and display a server port number.
 Note it down!
-2. The basic syntax for joining as a client is `./p2pchat <username> [<peer> <port number>]`.
-Suppose you want your username is Raj
+2. Now open another terminal window.
+3. Suppose you want your username to be SharpCactus.
+You can join the network by running `./p2pchat SharpCactus localhost <port number>`, where `port number` is the server port number displayed in the first terminal number
+4. Subsequent users can also join the network from their own terminal windows with one caveat – their usernames have to be unique.

 <h2 align="center">